dylanpieper/ShinySurveyJS/readme.md

 ### Automatic Hash Generation:

--   Hashes consist of a combination of three random letters and three random numbers (e.g., "a1b2c3").
+-   Hashes consist of a combination of 10 random alphanumeric characters (e.g., "a1b2c3d4e5").
 -   The system ensures each hash is unique within `hash.csv`.
 -   Hashes are automatically generated and managed by the system.